 This course will run subject to sufficient numbers enrolling – there will be a limited number of places available.

-In the first term, those who have knowledge of Latin grammar will be able to review it at a leisurely pace, while people with little or no knowledge will have an opportunity to learn the basics of the Latin grammar.
+In the first term, those who have knowledge of Latin grammar will be able to review it at a leisurely pace, while people with little or no knowledge will have an opportunity to learn the basics.
 Aspects such as the origins and development of the Latin language, its power of communication, comparisons between formal and informal Latin in antiquity and beyond will also be considered.
 The second term will be devoted to a careful study of the Latin literary language through samplings of Latin authors, in both poetry and prose, ranging from antiquity to early modern times.

-Date, Time, and Place
+Time, Date, and Place

 This course comprises one class per week over two terms, commencing in September 2023 and recommencing in January 2024.
 Classes will run every Tuesday from 6pm to 7:30pm, and will be taught in a classroom on the Trinity campus as well as live streamed.
 Sessions will not be recorded.